jessica-murphy/invent-bt-java-technical-test/README.md

 ## Getting Started
 ### Frontend

-#### Option 1 = ExpressJs with Nunjucks (Node 16)
+#### Option 1 = ExpressJS with Nunjucks (Node 16)
 > To start the frontend ensure you are in the `/frontend/nunjucks` and run `npm run dev` the service will start on http://localhost:8000

 #### Option 2 = React JS with Bootstrap (Node 16)
 > To start the frontend ensure you are in the `/frontend/react` and run `npm start` the service will start on http://localhost:3000

 ### Backend
-- Java 11 - with Spring Boot 2.6.2
+- Java 11 - with Spring Boot 2.6.3
-> To start the backend ensure you are in the `/backend` and run `mvn spring-boot:run` the service will start on http://localhost:8080
+> To start the backend ensure you are in the `/backend/java` and run `mvn spring-boot:run` the service will start on http://localhost:8080

+- Typescript
+> To start the backend ensure you are in the `/backend/typescript` and run `npm run build` and `npm start` the service will start on http://localhost:3010

 ---
 ## Tasks